The Session voted to open the Sanctuary for in-person worship

 Watch the video from the August Presbytery of Tropical Florida meeting with Elder Lisa Allgood, Transitional Executive Presbyter and Immuno Cyto Chemist from Cincinati.

 Q. What if I don’t feel comfortable returning to

 A. That is perfectly okay!
 We want all congregants to make the decision to return in person based on what is best for them and their loved ones.
 We encourage you to continue to worship virtually until you are truly comfortable that it is safe for you to return.
 We will welcome you back whenever that is, and be in spiritual communion with you until you return.

 Q. Will there still be on-line streaming of the worship service?

 A. Yes!
 We consider this to be a vital part of our ministry and it has proven to be extremely important in this time when people have been asked to stay at home or feel that they need to do so for their best safety.

 Q. What is the church doing to make it safe for congregants to return?

-A. Key adaptations include: having all attendees wear masks; laying out a people traffic and seating map that enables social distancing; organizing and training ushers; placing additional hand sanitizing stations inside and outside the building; and hiring a special cleaning team to maintain disinfection in restrooms and on all surfaces that may be touched during the worship time.
+A. Key adaptations include: having all attendees wear masks; laying out a people traffic and seating map that enables social distancing; opening the windows and doors to allow fresh air into the space; organizing and training ushers; placing additional hand sanitizing stations inside and outside the building; and hiring a special cleaning team to maintain disinfection in restrooms and on all surfaces that may be touched during the worship time.
 Modifications to the offering, Communion, baptism, bulletin distribution and greeting practices described elsewhere in this Q&A will also contribute to the safety of all.
-In addition, we are suspending some of our usual activities in this first phase of reopening, including Sunday School, youth groups, and use of our full choir.
+In addition, we are suspending some of our usual activities in this phase of reopening, including Sunday School, youth groups, and use of our full choir.